prontx/ProntxServer/README.md

 $calculate <X> <Y> <z>, $spocitat <X> <Y> <z> - performs the <z> mathematical operation on numbers X and Y, returns errors if input is invalid

-$compilate <LANG> <CODE> - compilates the code written in the given language and prints the result of compilation.
+$compile <LANG> <CODE> - compilates the code written in the given language and prints the result of compilation.
+(Uses third party bot)
 ```